5 Pilates Exercises for Menopause Relief (& Why They Are Effective)

 Top 5 Pilates Exercises for Menopause Relief

-Pilates exercises can give significant relief from menopausal symptoms:
+Customized Pilates exercises can give significant relief from menopausal symptoms.
+Here are a few of our favorites for days where you’re feeling tight:

 1. Lie on your back with knees bent, feet hip-width apart.